turnerlabs/cstore/README.md

 The cStore CLI provides a command to push config files `$ cstore push service/dev/.env` to remote [storage](docs/STORES.md).
 The pushed files are replaced by a, `cstore.yml` file, that remembers the storage location, file encryption, and other details making restoration locally or by a resource as simple as `$ cstore pull -t dev`.

-`*.env` and `*.json` files are special file types whose secrets can be [tokenized](docs/SECRETS.md), encrypted, stored separately from the configuration, and injected at runtime.
+`*.env` and `*.json` are special file types whose secrets can be [tokenized](docs/SECRETS.md), encrypted, stored separately from the configuration, and injected at runtime.

 <details>
   <summary>Repository Example</summary>